 Coffee and tea

-Even if avoiding calories, many people consume coffee and tea on a fast—but will they break a fast?
+Even if avoiding calories, many people consume coffee and herbal teas when intermittent fasting—but will they break a fast?

-In their pure state, coffee and tea have minimal calories, so theoretically, they shouldn’t reduce any fasting benefits, but they could slightly reduce autophagy.
+In their pure state, black coffee and plain tea have minimal calories.
+So theoretically, coffee and tea shouldn’t reduce any fasting benefits, but they could slightly reduce autophagy.

-So, good news: If you want coffee during a fast, go for it—just keep it clean.
+So, good news: If you want coffee and tea during a fast, go for it—just keep it clean.
+For example, a hot mug of fresh green tea with nothing added.
+And be mindful of how these beverages affect your otherwise empty digestive system.

 Healthy fats

-Healthy fats are another grey area with fasting.
+Healthy fats are another grey area when intermittent fasting.
 Although most fats contain more than 50 calories per serving, there’s also something called a “fat fast,” whereby you consume calories in the form of pure fat.

 A fat fast will technically break a fast because it reduces autophagy, but it can be effective to curb hunger while maintaining many other benefits of fasting.